 - Maintain good posture.
-Try to keep your head and shoulders lifted when you sit.
-If you work in front of a computer, make sure the monitor is at the right level.
-You should not need to look up down to see the screen.
-You should also not have to lean forward to be able to read what is on the screen.
-Make sure your keyboard, mouse, and other computer items are placed where you do not have to extend your shoulder to reach them.
+Keep your head and shoulders lifted when you sit.
+If you work in front of a computer, put the monitor at eye level.
+You should not need to look up or down to see the screen.
+You should also not have to lean forward to read what is on the screen.
+Keep your keyboard, mouse, and other computer items where you do not have to reach for them.
 Get up often if you work in front of a computer or sit for long periods of time.
 Stretch or walk around to keep your neck muscles loose.

-- You have an injury that causes neck pain and shooting pain down your arms or legs.
+- You have neck pain and shooting pain down your arms or legs.

 - Your neck pain suddenly becomes severe.

 - You have neck pain along with numbness, tingling, or weakness in your arms or legs.